Sharing the extraordinary things God has done in our lives.

 So, I’m sitting in the gallery watching and judging all these other people in the room, wondering what they had done wrong when two guards appeared at the back of the room marching a group of people in from the lockup downstairs.
 All of them are wearing orange jump suits.
 I remember two people in particular.
 One was an older woman who looked like she had had a hard life.
 Very thin, missing some teeth and looked like she combed her hair with an egg beater.
 She looked like a druggie.
 I was not surprised to see someone like her in an orange jumpsuit.
 Behind her was this beautiful, 20-something blond-haired girl.
 She looked like a model.
 I wondered what she could have possibly done to end up here.
 She didn’t ‘look’ like a criminal.

 One after another, people were called to stand before the judge.
 I couldn’t hear what was said but in short order they were dismissed, and the next person was called.
 While I waited my turn, I rehearsed my story.
 “I couldn’t see past the front of the lady’s vehicle.
 The guy was speeding, he admitted it.
 He T-boned me, it was his fault.”
 Finally, my name was called.
-“Mr. Grathen, please approach the bench.”
+“Mister Grathen, please approach the bench.”

 Standing before the judge, she said.
 “How do you plead to the charge of failure-to-yield, thus causing an accident?”